 These toilet paper roll bats would look good hanging on a white wall or from the ceiling but are also a nice decor idea for your kids’ desk.
-It could also make a nice mini gift box or a treat holder idea.
-With Halloween right around the corner, this Halloween bat will be a great way to get the kids in a spooky mood!
+It could also make a nice mini gift box or a treat holder idea, don’t you think?
+With Halloween right around the corner, this bat craft will be a great way to get the kids in a spooky mood!
 These bats are too cute, fun and easy to pass up!

 Get FREE access to my entire resource library!

 Signup for updates on new articles, products & special offers and get access to my entire resource library!

 - Black paper for the wings (if you don’t have black, paint plain white paper in black and use after drying completely)

 - Optional for kids – mouth mask, protection goggles, kids’ craft gloves

 - Take your paper tubes and the paint outdoors and start painting the paper tubes, both on the outside and inside (paint the white paper too if you don’t have black, on both sides).
 If you’re making this project with kids, I would have them wear a mask to protect them from the fumes, protection goggles and gloves.
 Or you could paint yourself.
 You may want to apply a few coats to achieve the desired color.
 Leave to completely dry, at least for one hour, after the last coat.